vitorbritto/rw-handler/README.md

 var a       = 8,
     b       = 10,
     sum     = a + b,
-    msg     = 'You need to define a number object', check   = typeof a !== 'number' || typeof b !== 'number';
+    msg     = 'You need to define a number type', check   = typeof a !== 'number' || typeof b !== 'number';

 rwHandler(msg, check, sum);